Veterinarians, humane societies limiting public access, but say little concern of pets spreading virus

 There is a possibility that the virus can live for some time on a pet's fur, and a person can contract it that way, but Assad and Vena said this is unlikely.

-Area humane societies are also taking steps to limit possible exposure for staff and volunteers.
+Shelters and humane societies are also taking steps to limit possible exposure to coronavirus for staff and volunteers.

-For the time being the Humane Society of Cambria County is working on an appointment basis only, Executive Director Jessica Vamos said.
+The Humane Society of Cambria County is working on an appointment-basis only, Executive Director Jessica Vamos said.

-When the outbreak hit, the humane society was in the middle of processing adoption applications, so the organization is remaining open in order to continue to serve the community.

 Vamos said her staff have seen a bit of a decrease in adoption inquires, but a positive aspect of the situation is that the staff aren't seeing an increase in intake either.